 2023 American Law School Faculty Study

-The Association of American Law Schools wanted to understand the work-life balance and career trajectories of faculty.
+The Association of American Law Schools wanted to understand the work-life balance and career trajectories of teaching faculty.

 The Association of American Law Schools (AALS), a nonprofit association of 176 member and 18 fee-paid American law schools, is interested in examining the work-life balance and career trajectories of law faculty.
-It hired NORC to learn more about law school faculty hiring, voting rights, tenure policies, and other key issues.
+It hired NORC to learn more about law school teaching faculty hiring, voting rights, tenure policies, and other key issues.

-The NORC will survey approximately 9,000 law school faculty in collaboration with AALS to address the following topics:
+The NORC will survey approximately 9,000 law school teaching faculty in collaboration with AALS to address the following topics:

-Who are today’s law faculty?
+Who are today’s law teaching faculty?

 What are the career pathways to teaching law?